John Casey (novelist)

-John D. Casey (born 1939 in Worcester, Massachusetts) is an American novelist and translator.
+John Dudley Casey (January 18, 1939 – February 22, 2025) was an American novelist and translator.
 He won the U.S. National Book Award for Fiction in 1989 for Spartina.

-Life
+Background

+Casey was born in Worcester, Massachusetts, on January 18, 1939.
+His father was Joseph E. Casey, who served in the U.S. House of Representatives.

-Casey went to school at Harvard College, Harvard Law School, and the Iowa Writers' Workshop at the University of Iowa.
+He was educated at Harvard College, Harvard Law School, and the Iowa Writers' Workshop at the University of Iowa, where he was mentored by Kurt Vonnegut and his classmates included John Irving and Gail Godwin.
+While at Iowa, he sold three short stories to The New Yorker.

-He currently lives in Charlottesville, Virginia.
+Casey moved to Charlottesville, Virginia, to take a job teaching at the University of Virginia in 1972.
+He died from dementia at his Charlottesville home, on February 22, 2025, at the age of 86.
 Among others, writer Breece D'J Pancake studied under him.

-Casey's papers reside at the Albert and Shirley Small Special Collections Library at the University of Virginia (UVA).
+Casey's papers reside at the Albert and Shirley Small Special Collections Library at the University of Virginia.

 Family

 Casey's brother-in-law is Nobel Prize-winning physician Harold E. Varmus.

-Casey's father was former Massachusetts representative Joseph E. Casey.

-Casey has two adult daughters from his first marriage to novelist Jane Barnes: Nell Casey and Maud Casey.
+Casey had two adult daughters from his first marriage to novelist Jane Barnes: Nell Casey and Maud Casey.
 Maud is a published author in her own right, with two well-reviewed novels and a collection of short stories to her credit.
 Nell Casey is the editor of the essay collection Unholy Ghost on depression and creativity, including essays by herself and her sister, and editor of a second essay collection, An Uncertain Inheritance, by contributors caring for family through illness and death.

-He also has two daughters, Clare and Julia, from his second marriage to artist and calligrapher Rosamond Casey.
+He also had two daughters, Clare and Julia, from his second marriage to artist and calligrapher Rosamond Casey, whom he married in 1982.

 In 2012, John Casey married social media executive Roberts Browning Fray (who went by Robin Fray Carey professionally), whom he first met when she studied English at UVA in 1976.
 Casey was widowed on December 17, 2015, when Robin Fray Carey was killed in an automobile accident in Fauquier County, Virginia.

-Casey is the uncle of journalist and writer Alex Kuczynski, whose parents are his sister Jane and his former brother-in-law Pedro Pablo Kuczynski, who was President of Peru from 2016 to 2018.
+Casey was the uncle of journalist and writer Alex Kuczynski, whose parents are his sister Jane and his former brother-in-law Pedro Pablo Kuczynski, who was President of Peru from 2016 to 2018.